prajwal2495/Detect_offensive_tweets/README.md

-# Offensive Language Identification for Indo-Aryan Languages
+# Predicting the Type and Target of Offensive Posts for Indo-Aryan Languages
 ### Contributors: Prajwal Krishna, Mayuresh Nene, Shrunali Paygude, Mrinal Chaudhari

 ## Overview of the project